Eaton Fire: Progression

 The fire began on January 7, 2025, at around 6:18 p.m.
 PST on the eastern hillside above Eaton Canyon Wash, across the wash from the intersection of Altadena Drive and Canyon Close Drive.
 By 6:26 p.m., firefighters on Canyon Close Road in Pasadena reported via radio that the fire had spread to 10 acres and was burning beneath high-tension power lines.
 By 6:33 p.m., firefighters there were reporting flying embers, which were setting structures on fire nearly 1 mi distant.

-Three night-flying helicopters with the Los Angeles County Fire Department (LACoFD) had received orders to head to the Eaton Fire at 6:23 p.m. and arrived at about 6:36 p.m., 18 minutes after the fire was reported.
-They intended to drop water on it but, buffeted by ferocious updrafts and downdrafts, aborted the operation at 6:45 p.m.
+Three night-flying helicopters with the Los Angeles County Fire Department (LACoFD) received orders to head to the Eaton Fire at 6:23 p.m. and arrived at about 6:36 p.m., 18 minutes after the fire was reported.
+They intended to drop water on the fire but, buffeted by ferocious updrafts and downdrafts, aborted the operation at 6:45 p.m.
 One helicopter crew remained on the scene for 39 more minutes to advise ground crews on the spread of the fire.

-It rapidly expanded to over 1000 acres by 12:07 a.m., fueled by a strong Santa Ana wind event, with winds blowing northeast to southwest with wind gusts of up to 100 mph reported at the nearby Mount Lukens Truck Trail north of La Cañada Flintridge.
+The fire rapidly expanded to over 1000 acres by 12:07 a.m., fueled by the strong Santa Ana winds out of the northeast.
+Wind gusts up to 100 mph were reported at the nearby Mount Lukens Truck Trail north of La Cañada Flintridge.
 By 6:30 a.m. on January 8, the fire had grown to over 2227 acres, with 0% containment.
 The fire continued to grow quickly, and by 10:36 a.m. was over 10600 acres in area, remaining 0% contained.

-In the afternoon on January 9, the fire began to approach Mount Wilson with still 0% containment until the following day.
+In the afternoon on January 9, the fire began to approach Mount Wilson.

 By 8:49 a.m. on January 12, authorities announced the fire was 27% contained.
 As of 7:00 am the next day, 3,408 firefighting personnel had been assigned, along with 16 helicopters, 375 engines, 29 bulldozers, 50 crews, and 90 water tenders.

 The fire reached 55% containment on January 16 at 5:52 a.m. with about 14,117 acres burned.
 Two days later on January 18 at 6:26 a.m., Cal Fire announced 73% containment.
 The fire was finally fully contained after 24 days, on January 31.